 2020 Shark Tank of Wellness Global Student Competition

 The 2020 Shark Tank of Wellness competition submission period has ended.
-The top three finalists for 2020 will be announced on August 17, 2020.
-Best of luck to all the student participants!
+The top three finalists for 2020 were announced on August 17.
+Read the Press Release here.

 The “Shark Tank of Wellness” student competition is an annual global challenge that rewards students for their most innovative, impactful ideas for the wellness industry.
 You can sign up to receive updates on the annual competition here.